Westixy/VisualCalendar/README.md

 ### onSelect

-action that is triggered when you click on a planif (if is clickable and not readonly)
+action when you click on a reserv with a multiple select

 ```js
 function actionOnSelect(elem,datetime){